AndreCerry/Classification-of-Potentially-Hazardous-Asteroids/README.md

-# Projeto 3 -  Treinamento de modelo de classificação de asteroides potencialmente perigosos (PHA)
+# Project 3 - Training of a Classification Model for Potentially Hazardous Asteroids (PHA)

-## Sobre
+## About

-Este projeto consiste em utilizar dados de asteroides coletados da NASA via Small-Body DataBase API para treinar um modelo de classificação capaz de identificar asteroides potencialmente perigosos.
-O modelo utilizado neste projeto é o SVC (Support Vector Classification).
+This project involves using asteroid data collected from NASA through the Small-Body Database API to train a classification model capable of identifying potentially hazardous asteroids.
+The model used in this project is the SVC (Support Vector Classification).

 ## Bibliotecas utilizadas